RPI-Analytics/MGMT6963-2015/_pages/projects.md

 ## Kaggle Assignment 2 (Due on 11/30)
-For the second Kaggle assignment we are all going to enter the TBD contest.
+For the second Kaggle assignment we are all going to enter the [What's Cooking](https://www.kaggle.com/scripts?competition=whats-cooking) contest.
+This contest provides an overview of a variety of item.

 For this assignment, I'd like you to provide the following:

 (1) Introduction and overview of the data.

-(2) A series of blog style entries including your code, the things you tried, and the resulting outcomes.
+(2) A series of blog style entries including your code and the different ways that you have processed the data to developed features or identified different models.
+You can base your model on an existing dataset but you should be working here on your own to enhance and improve using new methods.

-(3) Print out your resulting score and rank from 3 different entries to the competition.
+(3) You should attempt to develop a table that clearly represents the results and describes what was tried for each.

+## Kaggle Assignment 2  Advanced Option (Due on 11/30)